 Post-processing or match resolving is an optional step that is highly driven by the specific application as will be shown in Section IV.
-It potentially requires the interaction with the user to make a selection, e.g., a mapping rule might say that for a mappable only a one-to-one mapping is acceptable but if more than one match was found then the user must decide, which of the found matches should be selected.
-Post-processing also allows the user to apply the graphical user interface to review and validate the generated mapping results and thereby to check the completeness and correctness of the defined rules and to manipulate mappings manually, e.g., remove a mappable from a mapping if the match was not correct.
+It potentially requires the interaction with the user to make a selection, e.g., a mapping rule might say that for a mappable only a one-to-one mapping is acceptable but if more than one match was found then the user must decide which should be selected.
+Post-processing also allows the user to apply the graphical user interface to review and validate the generated mapping results, to check the completeness and correctness of the defined rules, and to modify mappings manually, e.g., remove a mappable from a mapping if the match was not correct or create a new mapping manually.

 Export is also highly application-specific.
 Exporting involves transformation of the internal data model into an application-specific output file.
-Similar to the DataParser interface, a generic MappingExporter interface allows the definition of custom exporters that are registered in a exporter registry where they can be accessed by the run configuration as dictated by the configuration file.
+Similar to the DataParser interface, a generic MappingExporter interface allows the definition of custom exporters that are registered in an exporter registry where they can be accessed by the run configuration as dictated by the configuration file.